-- acute decreased functional connectivity within the relevant RSNs; - subsequent reintegration and resumption of normal functional connectivity, or a "re-set", of the relevant RSNs; and - resolution of depressive thought patterns and improvement in other symptoms of mental disorders.
+- acute decreased FC within the relevant RSNs; - · subsequent reintegration and resumption of normal FC, or a "re-set", of the relevant RSNs; and - · resolution of depressive thought patterns and improvement in other symptoms of mental disorders.

 We believe that the occurrence of PEs as assessed by our proprietary PE scale is predictive of the "re-set" and may be indicative of therapeutic activity.